alejandrosaenz117/saenzag-photos-www/README.md

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/` for dev and `http://localhost:3000/` for prod.
 The app will automatically reload if you change any of the source files.

+##### Please note:  config.js is not included with the repo.
+The application will throw an error when sending emails!

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.